HelloXiuXiu/js-gotchas/README.md

 ```
 The whole column has changed!!!

-It happened because, in fact, inside of the `.fill()` method we created five copies of the same array (i.e. we duplicated pointers/links that are pointing to the same chank of memory where our 'real' array is being stored).
+It happened because, in fact, inside of the `.fill()` method we created five copies of the same array (i.e. we duplicated pointers/links that are pointing to the same chunk of memory where our 'real' array is being stored).

-To avoide this situation, we can use `.map()` or a classic `for` loop
+To avoid this situation, we can use `.map()` or a classic `for` loop
 ```js
 const correctArr = new Array(5).fill().map(() => new Array(5).fill(0))
 ```